Simon Wheatley’s principle area of practice is maximum severity claims, including brain damage cases and traumatic amputation of limbs.

-Simon undertakes a range of Personal Injury work that includes industrial accidents, chemical injuries and road traffic cases.
+Simon undertakes a range of Personal Injury work that range from injuries at a chemical plant to catastrophic road traffic cases.
 He is experienced with working with the consequences of head injuries, including resolving the problems caused by misdiagnosis and/or misunderstanding of the significance of head injuries.

 Simon also appears in the Court of Protection, dealing with the ramifications particularly of the Mental Capacity Act 2005.